drtychai/drtychai.github.io/_posts/35c3ctf/2018-12-29-35c3-filemanager.md

 3. Redirect to search page
 4. Profit

-We were able to successfully create a XSS payload by hex encoding and uploading the following:
+We were able to successfully find a stored self-XXS by hex encoding and uploading the following:

 ```HTML
 <img src=x onerror=alert(document.cookie)>